jupyterhub/jupyterhub/docs/source/reference/rest.md

 r.json()
 ```

+By default, pagination limit will be specified by the `JupyterHub.api_page_default_limit` config variable.

 Pagination is enabled on the `GET /users`, `GET /groups`, `GET /groups/{name}`, and `GET /proxy` REST endpoints.

 ## Enabling users to spawn multiple named-servers via the API